Sankt Georgen Graduate School of Philosophy and Theology

 How long should I spend visiting?

-A visit of two to three hours is generally sufficient to explore the campus and engage with the academic environment.
+A visit of 2-3 hours is generally sufficient to explore the campus, attend any available lectures, and engage with the school’s offerings.

 Is photography allowed?